ayoub0x1/get_next_line/README.md

 For more detailed information, look at the [**subject of this project**](https://github.com/Surfi89/42cursus/tree/main/Subject%20PDFs).The aim of this project is to make you code a function that **returns a line ending with a newline, read from a file descriptor.**

-This project will not only allow you to add a very convenient function to your collection, but it will also allow you to learn a highly interesting new concept in C programming:
-**"static variables"**

 ### Function Prototype
 ```c